eye-division/susanmoxley/_posts/2017-06-09-emotional-health--mental-wellbeing-supporting-the-supporters-of-vulnerable-children-a-kaleidoscope-view.md

 Social Workers and Clinicians were familiar with some existing structures in the workplace, including 'Supervision'.
 By and large, Education professionals were not.
 A supportive Line Manager was a close as it got.

-Foster Carers were more likely to be viewed as Professionals and could access training through Local Authority generated support; Adoptive Parents felt almost on their own 'post-&nbsp; permanence'.
+Foster Carers were more likely to be viewed as Professionals and could access training through Local Authority generated support; Adoptive Parents felt almost on their own 'post-  permanence'.

 Then there were Parent-Carers: this turned up a zero.

-There is no 'workplace' support scheme for parent-carers.&nbsp;
+There is no 'workplace' support scheme for parent-carers.

 Many are operating in fact, in the 'workplace'.
 Other people's workplaces.
-Frequently, in a publically-funded statutory agency setting.&nbsp;
+Frequently, in a publically-funded statutory agency setting.

 Truth to be told, there were not many P-Cs at the event.
-Not surprising when you consider it was in the working day, aimed very much at Agency representatives, and was about statutory guidance.... it can all seem quite dull if you are not that way inclined!&nbsp; I was there in a professional capacity, having recently stepped back into the workplace after a hugely extended stint on maternity leave.
+Not surprising when you consider it was in the working day, aimed very much at Agency representatives, and was about statutory guidance…. it can all seem quite dull if you are not that way inclined!
+I was there in a professional capacity, having recently stepped back into the workplace after a hugely extended stint on maternity leave.

 (Perhaps I should add at this point that elsewhere, NCB are an organisation most definitely banging the present-day drum of Co Production).